 Shae quit her bartending job in 2011 with $700 in her bank account.
-DRAM has grown from a spirit of perseverance, a fiery passion for plant magic and a refusal to take NO for answer.
+DRAM has grown from a spirit of perseverance, and a passion for plants!
 Brady switched to working for DRAM full time in 2016, and it has supported us ever since.

 What has the evolution of DRAM been like?

-In 2012 we moved DRAM from Denver to the ghost town of Silver Plume, Colorado.
+In 2012 we put down roots in the ghost town of Silver Plume, Colorado.
 We bought a run down bakery and opened a tasting room and bar called The Bread Bar.
 After 4 years in the dark, cold and haunted climate of Silver Plume we realized it was time to move on to somewhere more hospitable.
 In 2017 we packed up everything and relocated to Salida where we now operate DRAM, and The Poor Farm Historic Guesthouse.
 It has been a long and strange journey, and we’ve met loads of incredible folks along the way!
 We’ve also learned a lot of lessons about working in creative isolation, working as a married couple, historic building restoration, and living life in haunted buildings with residents long past.
 We’ve got lots of stories to tell!

 Where are Shae and Brady from?

 We are both from Colorado!
-Brady spent a hand full of years in San Francisco living on a boat, and Shae was living in Olympia, Washington.
+Brady spent a handful of years in San Francisco living on a boat, and Shae was living in Olympia, Washington.
 We both returned to Denver in 2011, met at a bar Shae was working in, and the rest is history!